monyarm/NovelVM/README.md

 directories on both CDs.
 (Actually, a few of them may not be strictly necessary, but the ones that I'm uncertain about are all fairly small.)
-You will need to rename the speech.clu and music.clu files speech1.clu, speech2.clu, music1.clu and music2.clu so that ScummVM can tell which ones are from CD 1 and which ones are from CD 2.
+You will need to rename the speech.clu and music.clu files speech1.clu, speech2.clu, music1.clu and music2.clu so that NovelVM can tell which ones are from CD 1 and which ones are from CD 2.
 Any other files that appear in both cluster directories are identical.
 Use whichever you like.